-4.80.
-Most of Northampton School employees will as a minimum hold the 'Appointed Person' one day course of emergency first aid.
+4.82.
+Most of insert name of school employees will as a minimum hold the 'Appointed Person' one day course of emergency first aid.
 Ideally a 'Full First Aider' who holds the full (3-day) course with a training establishment approved by the Health and Safety Executive will be in attendance.
 There will always be a member of staff on a trip who has completed the one day paediatric first aid training.
 A First Aid Kit should be carried at all times by the group leader.
 The Group Leader should check the kit is complete.